|Nutritional Guidelines (per serving)|

 Bring new flavor to romaine lettuce with a quick trip to the grill.
 Yes, the grill.
 Don't worry, the firm, crunchy leaves of romaine lettuce can take some heat, and a brief bit of time on the grill gives them tempting charred edges and wilts them ever-so-slightly in a wonderful way, adding additional texture to their crunchy nature.

-You'll find lots of ways to serve grilled romaine at the end of the recipe—from on its own to being the base for yummy salads to being used as a garnish on other dishes.
+You'll find lots of ways to serve grilled romaine at the end of the recipe—from on its own to be the base for yummy salads to being used as a garnish on other dishes.

 This is a method as much as it is a recipe, so don't worry too much about the amounts.
 If there are more people coming to dinner, pile more lettuce on the grill!